wifisensing/PicoScenes-Manual/source/installation.rst

     Do you want to skip the unfamiliar hardware selection, installation and tricky setup?

     Go get it from our Taobao shop `PicoScenes软硬件与服务 <https://shop235693252.taobao.com/>`_!
-Our first-hand experience helps you modify the ThinkPad X201 or build a customized Wi-Fi sensing array.
+Our shop sells the modified ThinkPad X201.

 Installation of (Multiple) USRP Devices